-Italian language beginners (levels A1 and A2) are required to complete a four-week Italian language course at an accredited language school in Rome before you start at your internship placement.
+For beginners to the Italian language (levels A1 and A2), you’re required to complete a four-week Italian language course at an accredited language school in Rome before you start at your internship placement.

 Additional language lessons can be arranged in-country, for those who wish to continue classes.